 Stormy Kromer® Manufacturing

 When we do need a specialized machine or a skillset we don’t have, instead of sacrificing quality, we turn to our partners to fill the gaps.
 We partner with knitting mills in New Jersey, a ballcap manufacturer in North Carolina and a screen printer in Wisconsin.
-We even have a partner in Honduras — a family-run manufacturer that’s certified by the Worldwide Responsible Accredited Production (WRAP) program who makes our shirts for us, a capability we do not have.
+We even have a partner in Honduras — a family-run manufacturer that’s certified by the Worldwide Responsible Accredited Production (WRAP) program who makes button-up shirts for us, a capability we do not have.

 We live in a small community of about 5,000 people.
 We know that our future growth depends on partnering with like-minded manufacturers with similar values and a strong commitment to quality.
 No matter where our products are made, the same high-quality standards apply.
 You can rest assured that every Stormy Kromer item undergoes a thorough quality audit once it is received in Ironwood, before we ship it off to you.